bayertom/IHFL/readme.txt

 This option significantly reduces the performance of clustering!

+1.3.3 Exporting clusters to DXF
+The resulted facilities and connected clients can be exported into DXF file using the switch "e".

+	-e

+Example: non-uniform clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum radius of 50 cm.
+The point cloud is partitioned into subsets with the maximum size of 100 000 points, the normal vector is estimated from 30 k-nearest neighbors, the isotropic factor is set to 0.95, the resulted clusters are exported into DXF file.

+	ihfl test.txt +norm=dfp +met=ihfl +f=0.02 +lam=0.5 +ns=100000 +knn=30 +mju=0.95 -n -e

+This option significantly reduces the performance of clustering!

 1.4 Results of the clusterization
 The output facilities as well as the output statistics are stored into *.txt files.
 They can easily be imported into external SW tool, for example the Cloud Compare.